EnterpriseDB/tpa/docs/INSTALL.md

     [root]# ntpdate pool.ntp.org

-## TPAexec
+## Packages

-TPAexec packages are available from the 2ndQuadrant internal package repository.
-These instructions assume that you either have access to this repository, or have been given a copy of the package separately.
+Subscribe to the "products/tpa/release" repository to get the latest TPAexec packages.
+Login to the 2ndQuadrant Portal, add a subscription under Support/Software subscriptions, and follow the instructions to enable the repository on your system.

-You can install the tpaexec package as follows:
+Once that is done, you can install the tpaexec package as follows:

     # Debian or Ubuntu
-    [root]# apt-get install tpaexec-<version-number.os-type>_all.deb
+    [root]# apt-get install tpaexec

     # RedHat or CentOS
-    [root]# yum install tpaexec-<version-number>.noarch.rpm
+    [root]# yum install tpaexec

 This will install TPAexec into ``/opt/2ndQuadrant/TPA``.